pswhdev/holidays_optimizer/README.md

 ![Holiday Optimizer final FlowChart](documentation/flowchart-final.png)

 For the main logic of how the program should work, I sketched out three consecutive weeks on paper to map out the various possibilities based on which day of the week the holiday falls on.
 Initially, my plan was to offer different suggestions, including one and two days around the public holidays, regardless of which workdays they fall on.

 For example, if a holiday falls on a Tuesday, the suggestions would not only include the preceding Monday but also additional days such as Monday and Wednesday, allowing for an extended break of five days by taking two days off.

+Allways having in mind that the duration of the extended break, which includes both public holidays and vacation days, should be at least twice as long as the number of suggested vacation days.

 Additionally, the suggestions would include the option of taking Friday of the preceding week off as well as the subsequent Monday.
 The suggestions also included four days on special scenarios where there are holidays on both a Friday and the subsequent Monday, resulting in a 10 days break by taking only four vacation days.

 The scheme below illustrates the sketches I created.
 The blue indicates the weekend days (Saturday and Sunday).
 The orange marks the various possibilities for holidays on different weekdays, while the green represents the suggested vacation days to extend the work break period.
 Light green would be the alternative of additional suggestions to further extend the breaks by taking an extra day.